artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 7. If necessary, you can click the black "X" icon on the top right of the thumbnail generated to remove an object from the upload.
-You can also add additional objects either by dragging them in, or by using the "Add more" link provived in the top right corner of the upload area.
+You can also add additional objects either by dragging them in, or by using the "Add more" link provided in the top right corner of the upload area.

 ..
 NOTE::